hippover/palmari/docs/data.rst

 The index table
 ^^^^^^^^^^^^^^^

-An experiment stores movie-specific information in an index table (``index_df``) in order to be accessible for later analysis. which type of cell did you observe, which protein did you look at, how were the cells treated, ...
+An experiment stores movie-specific information in an index table (``index_df``) in order to be accessible for later analysis : which type of cell did you observe, which protein did you look at, how were the cells treated, etc...
-Here's an example of what this table might look like.
+Below is an example of what such a file might look like.

 +---------+-------------+------------------+
 | file    | cell_type   | observation_time |